vaqMAD/TimeMate/README.md

 # 🕒 TimeMate – An API-First Time Tracking Backend

-A RESTful API for time tracking built with Django REST Framework, Celery, PostgreSQL, and Redis, designed for reliability and maintainability.
+A RESTful API for time tracking built with Django REST Framework, PostgreSQL, and Redis, designed for reliability and maintainability.

 ---